 These developments began years ago, but they are now being pursued with far greater urgency.

-In the The United States and Britain in Prophecy, the late theologian Herbert W. Armstrong proves in detail that most prophetic references in the Bible to Israel apply to its modern descendants that have settled in the U.S. and the British Commonwealth.
-Based on these prophecies, Mr. Armstrong foretold for decades that the U.S. would be economically besieged and ruined.
+In the The United States and Britain in Prophecy, late theologian Herbert W. Armstrong proved in detail that most prophetic references in the Bible to Israel apply to its modern descendants that have settled in the U.S. and the British Commonwealth.
+Based on these prophecies, Mr. Armstrong forecast for decades that the U.S. would be economically besieged and ruined.

-A prophecy in Deuteronomy 28:52 reads: “And he shall besiege thee in all thy gates, until thy high fenced walls come down, wherein thou trustedst, throughout all thy land, which the Lord thy God hath given thee.”
+A prophecy in Deuteronomy 28:52 reads: “And he shall besiege thee in all thy gates, until thy high and fenced walls come down, wherein thou trustedst, throughout all thy land: and he shall besiege thee in all thy gates throughout all thy land, which the Lord thy God hath given thee.”
 Under Mr. Armstrong’s direction, the Plain Truth magazine explained in May 1962 that “the United States is going to be left out in the cold as two gigantic trade blocs, Europe and Latin America, mesh together and begin calling the shots in world commerce.”

 The U.S. couldn’t be besieged without Latin America’s involvement.
 We have already seen part of this prediction come to pass.
-Last July, the EU and Latin American trade bloc, mercosur, agreed on a draft agreement of the world’s largest free-trade area.
+In July, the EU and Latin American trade bloc mercosur agreed on a draft agreement of the world’s largest free-trade area.